 Our hike through the jungle took about an hour.
-We went at a slow pace, allowing the elephants to stop every now and then to get a snack (usually a tree branch full of leaves).
+We went at a slow pace, allowing the elephants to stop every now and then to get a snack which was usually a tree branch full of leaves.

 At one point the elephants decided to wander off the path to find some better food.
 Mr. Billy said we could go ahead to eat lunch while they did their thing and then they would join us later to bathe in the water.

 We arrived at the waterfall and it was gorgeous but so muddy.
 Mr. Billy walked down the hill first slipping and sliding the whole way.
 I went down second followed by Eric trying our best to walk where Mr. Billy walked.
-It’s a miracle none of us fell.
+It was a miracle none of us fell.